dlang-community/Pegged/pegged/docs/Writing Your Own Grammar.md

 Writing Your Own Grammar
 ========================

-**Pegged** allows you to build your grammar easily, using a short notation that alows you to make top-down or bottom-up construction.
+**Pegged** allows you to build your grammar easily, using a short notation that allows you to make a top-down or bottom-up construction.

 My first advice would be to structure your grammar in big chunks and see how they play with one another.
-You can then refine each of these chunks into smaller parts.
+You can then refine each of these chunks and break it into smaller parts.
 If a small part seems useful enough, make it its own grammar.
 That way, it can be used again in other grammars (see [[Grammar Composition]]).

 For example, a standard question is 'How is operator precedence defined in grammar like these, there is no operator precedence table anywhere in sight!'.
-The trick is to begin with the weaker operators and then go down into the stronger binders.
-For example, with arithmetic expression that would allow +(unary and binary),- (unary and binary),/,*,%, pow (^) and parenthesis.
+The trick is to begin with the weaker operators and then go down with the stronger binders.
+For example, let's consider arithmetic expressions that contain +(unary and binary),- (unary and binary),/,*,%, pow (^) and parenthesis.
 The standard mathematic precedence is (from weaker to stronger):

 * Additive operators: + (binary), - (binary),